hackerwins/homepage-old/docs/server-for-web.md

 Starting envoy  ... done
 ```

-This will launch the yorkie(Server) and envoy containers on your environment.
+This will launch Yorkie(Server) and envoy containers on your environment.

 ```bash
 $ docker ps